roshiajin-kunai/sakkamade.github.io/_posts/2021-01-29-autodoll-extra-1.md

 Lydia wanted to question it one day, however she could not afford a room to think of anything else during the trainings, and afterwards she has been so exhausted that kept forgetting.

 "If you talking of the Otherworld, then yes.
-We defeated the demon king in the Otherworld at the age of thirteen, and were summoned again at the age of seventeen, this time for teaching a perishing demons of combat."
+We defeated the demon king in the Otherworld at the age of thirteen, and were summoned again at the age of seventeen, this time for teaching a perishing demon of combat."
 "If you were summoned, then there were such a technology, in that parallel reality--- Otherworld, right?"
 "Technology you say, that was magic."
 "Magic!?"